nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 did:x509:0:sha256:WE4P5dd8DnLHSkyHaIjhp4udlkF9LqoKwCvu9gl38jk::subject:C:US:ST:California:O:My%20Organisation
 ```

-ties down the holder of the signing certificate by, first having a digitally signed certificate from the CA with the
-thumbprint `WE4P5dd8DnLHSkyHaIjhp4udlkF9LqoKwCvu9gl38jk` and then having the following attributes in the certificate of the `subject` DID policy:
+Specifies a certificate subject to an organization based in California, issued by a CA certified identified by thumbprint `WE4P5dd8DnLHSkyHaIjhp4udlkF9LqoKwCvu9gl38jk`.
+It expresses the following attributes from the certificate through the `subject` DID policy:

 * Subject:
   * C: US